|

 up with the cubs, and still they send me their literature.

-A letter
+A letter about

-about an ISA.
-I’ve absolutely no idea what that is all about, but it says
+an ISA.
+I’ve absolutely no idea what that is all about, but it says about

-actually been money down the toilet.
+been money down the toilet.
 This ISA might help cover the shortfall.

 BT again